aura-souls/colores-de-la-luz/README.md

 ***
 "The Colors of Light" is a collaborative project in which we develop a website for Lourdes de Pascual, who is a Dance Teacher – Akhasic Records Channeler – Light Healer Quantic Irdin Method.
 On the page you can see the treatments and courses it offers, as well as how to contact her.

 "Los Colores de la Luz" es un projecto colaborativo en el que desarrollamos una página web para Lourdes de Pascual, que es profesora de Danza – Canalizadora Registros Akhasicos – Sanadora de Luz Método Quantic Irdin.
-El objetivo de l página web es dar a conocer los tratamientos y cursos que ofrece, así como la forma de contactarla.
+El objetivo de l página web es dar a conocer los tratamientos y cursos que ofrece, así como la forma de contactar con ella.

 ## 💻 Technologies / Tecnologías
 ***